Leaderboard

 2 points

-27. I honestly do think the trilogy is one of my favorite GD releases.
+I honestly do think the trilogy is one of my favorite GD releases.
 It might be up there with AI for me, really.
-I still listen to it all the time and think it is criminally underrated.
+I still listen to it all the time and think it is criminally underrated.2 points

-28. Exactly.
+Exactly.
 I wonder if this much time will be devoted to complaining about every ridiculous aspect imaginable of every other song on the album.
-Too many unhappy people on this site who need a trip to Disneyland
+Too many unhappy people on this site who need a trip to Disneyland2 points

-29. Also, in response to many posters here, Billie's lyrics (especially those seemingly nonsensical metaphors) make sense pretty much always if you're willing to think about it.
-I think what I want to emphasize is just because we don't get a line, doesn't mean it doesn't make sense, it just means we don't get it yet.
+Also, in response to many posters here, Billie's lyrics (especially those seemingly nonsensical metaphors) make sense pretty much always if you're willing to think about it.
+I think what I want to emphasize is just because we don't get a line, doesn't mean it doesn't make sense, it just means we don't get it yet.2 points

-31. Bang Bang was #13 on Alt Nations most requested list last week and this week it is #9.
-A move up is good.
+Bang Bang was #13 on Alt Nations most requested list last week and this week it is #9.
+A move up is good.2 points

 1 point